HAND AND SKY PROJECT

 Program 2: For Children with PMLD, genetic, motor and medical conditions.

-Place: Schools, working individually in termly programs with Early Years, Reception and Primary age children and accompanied by a Teaching Assistant who learns and practices alongside the Practitioner.
+Place: Schools and Children's Centres working individually or as a group in termly programs with Early Years, Reception and Primary age children and accompanied by a Parent, Family Member, Friend or Teaching Assistant who learns and practices alongside the Practitioner.

 How it Works